bkunyiha/blockchain/book-draft/01-Introduction.md

 3. **Learn [Chapter 2.1: Cryptography](bitcoin-blockchain/crypto/README.md)** - We'll dive into the cryptographic primitives that secure blockchain: hash functions, digital signatures, key pairs, and address encoding.

-4. **Explore [Chapter 2.2: Transaction System](bitcoin-blockchain/02-Transaction-System.md)** - Here, we'll explore core blockchain concepts: transaction structure, the UTXO model, and validation.
+4. **Explore [Chapter 2.2: Transaction ID Format](bitcoin-blockchain/primitives/02-Transaction-ID-Format.md)** - Here, we'll explore core blockchain concepts: transaction structure, the UTXO model, and validation.
 This is where you'll understand how blockchain fundamentally works.

 5. **Understand [Chapter 3: Web API Architecture](bitcoin-blockchain/web/README.md)** - We'll dive into the REST API layer, understanding how HTTP requests are handled, how authentication works, and how the web layer connects clients to the blockchain.